Skip naar de inhoud

 Download Model Protocol

-Is the donor younger than 18 years old?Then go to the Child as Donor protocol
+Is the donor under 18 years of age?Then go to the Child as donor protocol

 The model protocol on the site is valid from January 1, 2026.